hazelcast/hazelcast-platform-demos/ml/ml-ri/README.md

 Jobs `Pi1Job` and `Pi2Job` are trying to calculate Pi, and the approximation will get more accurate the longer they are left running.

+## Summary

+This is an example showing how Python can become a stage in a Jet pipeline.

+The Python module will probably be more complex, but needs to follow a similar structure.

+It will have a handler method (here `def handle(points)`) that takes a list of string input inputs, runs each through your business logic, and produces a list of string output.

+Your Python code is just a collection of interpreted files that are sent from the host where the Jet job is submitted to all hosts where the Jet job is executed.

+Jet will arrange that the actual input is distributed across multiple Python instances to exploit the available CPUs on your host machines, and to collate the output for later stages of the job.

+Python is easy to deploy, it's just a step in the processing pipeline.